jtribe/ios-tools/README.md

 ### Create Certificates and Provisioning Profiles

+- Create a private Git repository (typically using our Bitbucket account) for storing the encrypted certificates and provisioning profiles, there should be one per client
 - `bundle exec match init` to set up the certificates repo and create the `Matchfile`
-  - This will ask you for a Git repository for the certs, there should be one per client.
-Create a private repo (typically using our Bitbucket account) if one doesn't already exist.
+  - This will ask you for the URL to the Git repository for the certs
-  - Enter an HTTP URL for the Git repository (because most of our devs don't use SSH keys for Gihub)
 - Edit the created `Matchfile` to set `username` to the Apple ID and `app_identifier` to the Bundle Identifier
   - These should match the values for `ITC_USER` and `BUNDLE_IDENTIFIER` in `.config.sh`
 - `bundle exec match development` to create the Debug certificate